Can Coffee Get Too Old?

 If you have used the coffee, you will probably choose to keep it in a cupboard in the kitchen, and that’s fine too.

 Unless you are a coffee roaster who always wants the best possible taste and aroma, but if you were one, you probably wouldn’t read this.

 … but how do I store the coffee?

-I do need to mention, that without a doubt, by far the best option is simply to only buy small bags of coffee at a time, and grind when your making coffee.
+I do need to mention that without a doubt, by far the best option is only to buy small bags of coffee at a time, and grind when you’re making coffee.

-This way, you do not have any issues in regards to storage of your beans, and also you will always get the best possible taste, simply because the oils in the beans are fresh, and has not been broken down, from contact with the air.
+This way, you do not have any issues regarding storage of your beans, and also you will always get the best possible taste, simply because the oils in the beans are fresh and have not been broken down, from contact with the air.